victorca25/traiNNer/README.md

 ![comparing scatter dithers](figures/scatterdither.png)

 - `imquantize` is similar to the standard `quantize` noise, except has better colour accuracy at higher colour depths.
+Used to train your model to blend.
+Also helps with antialiasing of sharp diagonals.

 ![comparing scatter dithers](figures/quantize.png)